lqc/thinkcspy/source/strings.rst

 There are other useful functions in the ``string`` module, other ways to classify characters, and other methods on string instances, but this book isn't intended to be a reference manual.
 On the other hand, the *Python Library Reference* is.
-Along with a wealth of other documentation, it's available from the Python website, `http://www.python.org <http://www.python.org>`__.
+Along with a wealth of other documentation, it is available from the Python website, `http://www.python.org <http://www.python.org>`__.